+- Draper tracking.

-- If adjustments are required see the appropriate section of this manual. - 4.
-With header lowered to approximately 2 inches (5 cm) from the ground, STOP COMBINE, SHUT ENGINE DOWN and check: - Header leveling (end to end). - Header cutting angle. - Strut and spring saddle separation 3" to 5" recommended.
+- If adjustments are required see the appropriate section of this manual.

+- 4. With header lowered to approximately 2 inches (5 cm) from the ground, STOP COMBINE, SHUT ENGINE DOWN and check:

+- Header leveling (end to end).

+- Header cutting angle.

+- Strut and spring saddle separation 3" to 5" recommended.

+- Gauge wheel height.

+- Reel mount bolts.